 Up to five cats may be kept at any residence without an animal facility license, provided the cats' owner or custodian licenses each individual cat, has each cat spayed or neutered, and keeps all cats primarily indoors.

-For more information please visit the Los Angeles Animal Care and Control website or call Public Safety at 661-267-5170.
+For more information please visit the Los Angeles Animal Care and Control website or call the Palmdale Animal Care Center at 661-575-2888.